 Military personnel and war veterans

 Military personnel and war veterans often suffer from traumatic disorders due to their extended association with war and violence.
 They suffer from post traumatic stress that sometimes results to problems like insomnia, nightmares, emotional numbness and recursive headaches.
 Prolonged PSTD may make them suicidal.
 Regular counseling sessions through Telepsychiatry,even when they are posted off-base or at home, is instrumental in reducing the impact of trauma.
 This also de-burdens the on-board doctors who are already pre-occupied.

 Telepsychiatry has been integrated into the present correction process for evaluating the mental health of inmates and under-trials.
 This helps in identifying the potential patients with mental ailments who can benefit from pre-trial assessment.
 Moreover, it is cost-effective, time-saving, safe and discreet compared to the in-person meeting.

-The Telepsychiatry is displaying promises as an easy-to-access alternative to the prevalent but grossly scarce psychiatry.
-The data based on the epidemiological studies from across the world confirms the fact that Telepsychiatry has the potential to solve enormous and intertwined problems in regards to a mental ailment.
+The Telepsychiatry is displaying promises as an easy-to-access alternative of the prevalent but grossly scarce psychiatry.
+The data based on the epidemiological studies from across the world confirms the fact that Telepsychiatry has the potential to solve enormous and intertwined problems in regards to mental ailment.